bojunliu0818/ts-dart-public/README.md

 The software package can be installed and runned on Linux, Windows, and MacOS (x86_64)

-Dependency of Python and Python packages (versions that has been previously tested on, other versions should also work):
+Dependency of Python and Python packages:
+(versions that has been previously tested on are listed, other versions should work the same):

 ```bash
 python == 3.9